pdeesawat4887/qForCare/README.md

 - Reset queue anytime.
 - Call queue when doctor room empty, depend on cure.
 - See remain queue in system.

+> We use scrum principle in agile to create and manage project.